PKBeam/shawzin-song-converter/README.md

 Currently the converter does not check the length of the song.
 The duration of an ingame recording must be at least 4 beats (which is 2 seconds at 120 BPM).
 The recording must also contain at least 6 notes.
+The entire song string must not exceed 370 characters.

 ## More on the ingame song string format